 Create a Purpose for the Drawer

-Before you begin, you need to decide what you’re going to do with your kitchen junk drawer because it can’t stay the same way.
+Before you begin, you need to decide what you’re doing with your kitchen junk drawer because it can’t stay the same way.

-If you’d like to keep the essentials because there’s no other place to put them, it’s okay to store them in the same drawer, but you’ll need some dividers to make your drawer look nicer and to keep everything organized.
+Suppose you’d like to keep the essentials because there’s no other place to put them.
+In that case, it’s okay to store them in the same drawer, but you’ll need some dividers to make your drawer look nicer and to keep everything organized.